 At small multifamily properties, the property managers may double as the leasing agents.
 In this case, the property manager will also advertise the property, oversee leasing and renewals, host property tours and more.
-However, at larger properties, the leasing and property management functions are generally subdivided to specialized teams.
+However, at larger properties.
+The leasing and property management functions often times will separate into specialized teams.

 The Role of Asset Managers

 Multifamily asset managers help owners make important business decisions based upon their understanding of an entire portfolio of properties.
-For example, while the operations team might be looking at what’s needed to optimize one building, an asset manager will be looking at that property in the context of the owner’s other holdings as well.
+For example, while the operations team may be looking at what’s needed to improve one building.
+The asset manager will be looking at that property in the context of the owner’s other holdings as well.

 An asset manager might determine, for instance, that it is acceptable for the sponsor to take on more or less debt during the acquisition of a new asset based on how highly levered the sponsor is across the balance of their portfolio.